Safety equipment changes now apply

 Recommended safety equipment

-Fire extinguishers, bailers, bilge pumps and anchors are recommended under the new requirements but no longer required by law.
+Fire extinguishers, bailers, bilge pumps and anchors are recommended under the requirements but no longer required by law.
 Am I still able to carry them?

 The effectiveness of an anchor depends on the vessel type, anchor type, seabed, depth of water and sea conditions.